LED Light Bulbs

-LEDs are one of today's most promising lighting technologies.
-The best claims made by LEDs are:
+LEDs are one of today’s most promising technologies.

 - No mercury, making them a cleaner alternative to fluorescent and CFL lamps.